-The name, business address, current principal occupation or employment, five-year employment history and citizenship of each director and executive officer of PepsiCo and Metro and certain other information are set forth in "Directors and Executive Officers of PepsiCo and Metro" beginning on page [-] of this proxy statement/prospectus.
+The name, business address, current principal occupation or employment, five-year employment history and citizenship of each director and executive officer of PepsiCo and Metro and certain other information are set forth in "Directors and Executive Officers of PepsiCo" and "Directors and Executive Officers of Metro" beginning on page 146 and 152, respectively, of this proxy statement/prospectus.

-None of PepsiCo or Metro nor, to their knowledge, the persons listed in "Directors and Executive Officers of PepsiCo and Metro" beginning on page [-] of this proxy statement/prospectus have been (a) convicted in a criminal proceeding during the past five years (excluding traffic violations or similar misdemeanors) or (b) a party to any judicial or administrative proceeding during the past five years that resulted in a judgment, decree or final order enjoining that person from future violations of, or prohibiting activities subject to, federal or state securities laws or a finding of any violation of federal or state securities laws.
+None of PepsiCo or Metro nor, to their knowledge, the persons listed in "Directors and Executive Officers of PepsiCo" beginning on page 146 of this proxy statement/prospectus or the persons listed in "Directors and Executive Officers of Metro" beginning on page 152 of this proxy statement/prospectus have been (a) convicted in a criminal proceeding during the past five years (excluding traffic violations or similar misdemeanors) or (b) a party to any judicial or administrative proceeding during the past five years that resulted in a judgment, decree or final order enjoining that person from future violations of, or prohibiting activities subject to, federal or state securities laws or a finding of any violation of federal or state securities laws.